 If you are looking for a challenging career as a Occupational Health Nurse with an innovative industry leader, this is the opportunity for you!

-Position Overview: The Occupational Health Nurse will provide prompt and reliable pre-placement screenings, health care and appropriate follow-up treatment plans for employee illnesses and work-related injuries, and ensure compliance with OSHA, ADA, and FMLA.
+Position Overview: The Occupational Health Nurse will provide prompt and reliable pre-placement screenings, health care and appropriate follow-up treatment plans for employee illnesses and work-related injuries, manage workers’ compensation, administer “leave of absence” program, handle drug testing according to policy, and ensure compliance with OSHA, ADA, and FMLA.

 Essential Functions and Responsibilities: include the following.
 Other duties may be assigned.